alexbenko/streamy/README.md

 # streamey
 simple nodejs streaming server.
 Should work on any browser.
 Let me know if it doesn't!
+This is not meant for production, I use this on my local network.

 <ol>  Steps to set up:
   <li>Ensure nodejs and npm is installed</li>